somejfn/k8s-on-k8s/README.md

 * Use CoreOS etcd operator with persistent volumes
 * Add mini ELK stack to visualize control plane logs
 * Bridge authn/authz to external source
-* Test with Cilium
+* Test with additional network drivers such as Cilium, Weave and Romana

-Local Requirements
+Local requirements to deploy _hosted_ control planes
 --------------
 * cfssl
 * kubectl setup with the infrastructure cluster context

-K8s Infrastructure Requirements
+K8s Infrastructure requirements
 --------------
 * Access to a writable namespace
-* A functionnal ingress controller on the infra cluster
+* A functional ingress controller on the infra cluster

 Creating the hosted control plane